 Use your tiny Phillips-Head screwdriver to remove the four screws on the back of your DualShock controller.

 - Use a pair of tweezers inside of the seam of the controller to pull it apart at the bottom.
 Start with one side of the controller at the bottom of the handles and then move to the other.
 Do not start in the middle.

 - Your controller should be separated by the frame, but still attached by a ribbon.
-Detach this ribbon from the motherboard by pulling straight up.
-Be careful with this step, you will need to put it back together later.
+Detach this ribbon from the motherboard by pulling it straight up.
+Be careful with this step.
+You will need to put it back together later.

 Use a pair of tweezers to detach the battery cables from the motherboard.
 Do this by gently rocking them back and forth until they are loose and removed.

 - Attach your new battery by plugging it's battery into the port you just removed the old battery with.

 - Attach the ribbon back to the motherboard.

 - Connect both sides of the shell back together.

 And there you have it!
 One shiny new battery to enjoy a much longer lifespan with!